All Saints' Church, Brisbane would be delighted to be the venue for your wedding.

 How do we go about organising a wedding?

-Initial contact should be made by telephone, [07 32363692] or in writing to the Parish Priest.
-(All Saints’ prefers to have a minimum of three months notice of a proposed wedding date, and it should be noted that more than one calendar month's notice of a marriage is required by law).
+Initial contact should be made by email to or telephone, (07) 3236 3692 or in writing to the Parish Priest.
+(All Saints’ prefers to have a minimum of three months notice of a proposed wedding date, and it should be noted that more than one calendar month’s notice of a marriage is required by law).
 The proposed date must be suitable for the church as well as the parties to be married, and other questions regarding age (the minimum age required by law is 18), baptism (see above), religious commitment, marital status (single, divorced, widowed etc. See above re the remarriage of divorced persons), will need to be satisfied.

 You should not make any arrangements, send invitations or hire your wedding coaches, or book the reception or honeymoon until these details are clarified and the availability of All Saints’ is secured by a booking confirmation – which is the receipt issued in respect of the wedding deposit having been received.
 (Refer to How much will a wedding cost?).